ibm-cloud-docs/discovery/building.md

 1. Once your environment is ready, click the **Create a data collection** button, then you can **Name your new collection**.

     By default, the configuration file will be **Default Configuration**.
 If you have another configuration file available, you can choose it, or you can create a new one later and apply it to this collection.
-You can also select the language of the documents you will add to this collection: English, German, Spanish, Arabic, French, Italian, Japanese, Korean, or Brazilian Portuguese.
+You can also select the language of the documents you will add to this collection: English, German, Spanish, Arabic, French, Italian, Korean, or Brazilian Portuguese.
 There should be only one language in each of your collections.
 After you click **Create**, your data collection will appear as a tile.

 Your environment and data collection are ready!
 If you wish to use the default configuration file, you can start [Adding content](/docs/services/discovery/adding-content.html) immediately.
 But if you want to customize your {{site.data.keyword.discoveryshort}} configuration with additional enrichments and conversion settings, you should not begin adding documents right now, you should start creating your custom configuration file.
 See [Configuring your service](/docs/services/discovery/building.html#custom-configuration).